mmiddleton/mmiddleton-fish546/Readme.md

 - Investigate which software would be best to use to map my trimmed sequences back to the genome (`BSMaps`?)

 **Week 5:**
-- Download either `BSMap` or `Bismark` to start mapping my sequences
+- Download `Bismark` and its dependencies to start mapping my sequences back to the genome
-- Gain a basic understanding of whichever software I choose and run an analysis
+- Gain a basic understanding of the software by reading the Bismark User Guide.
+This includes a tutorial with test data that can be downloaded so go through that before running an analysis on my data.

+**Week 6**
+- Run a `Bismark` analysis on my data